Jeff Wechsler concentrates his practice in the areas of water, environmental, natural resources, public utility regulation, and complex litigation.

 - Represented large public utility in condemnation proceedings which resulted in $65 million settlement.

-- Ongoing representation of New Mexico Public Education Department in litigation in state and federal court on issues related to school funding, special education, wrongful death, and teacher evaluation regulations.
+- Ongoing representation of New Mexico Public Education Department in litigation in state and federal court on issues related to special education, wrongful death, and regulatory authority.

 - Represented land development company in copyright litigation in federal court.